Hsuyee-hub/Apple-Retail-Sales_SQL-Project_Analyzing-Millions-of-Sales-Rows/README.md

    - `product_id`: References the product table.
    - `quantity`: Number of units sold.

-5. **warranty**: Contains information about warranty claims.
+5. warranty**: Contains information about warranty claims.
    - `claim_id`: Unique identifier for each warranty claim.
    - `claim_date`: Date the claim was made.
    - `sale_id`: References the sales table.
    - `repair_status`: Status of the warranty claim (e.g., Paid Repaired, Warranty Void).

-## Objectives
+## Business Problems Solved

-The project is split into three tiers of questions to test SQL skills of increasing complexity:

-### Easy to Medium (10 Questions)
+The SQL scripts address 20+ specific business questions, categorized by complexity:

-1. Find the number of stores in each country.
+**Store Distribution**: Counting the number of stores per country.
-2. Calculate the total number of units sold by each store.
-3. Identify how many sales occurred in December 2023.
-4. Determine how many stores have never had a warranty claim filed.
+**Volume Tracking**: Calculating total units sold per store and identifying sales spikes.
+**Product Insights**: Finding average prices per category and identifying unique product counts.
-5. Calculate the percentage of warranty claims marked as "Warranty Void".
+**Claim Efficiency**: Calculating the percentage of "Warranty Void" claims.
-6. Identify which store had the highest total units sold in the last year.
-7. Count the number of unique products sold in the last year.
-8. Find the average price of products in each category.
-9. How many warranty claims were filed in 2020?
-10. For each store, identify the best-selling day based on highest quantity sold.

-### Medium to Hard (5 Questions)

-11. Identify the least selling product in each country for each year based on total units sold.
-12. Calculate how many warranty claims were filed within 180 days of a product sale.
+**Timeliness**: Identifying claims filed within the first 180 days of purchase to evaluate product reliability.
-13. Determine how many warranty claims were filed for products launched in the last two years.
-14. List the months in the last three years where sales exceeded 5,000 units in the USA.
-15. Identify the product category with the most warranty claims filed in the last two years.

-### Complex (5 Questions)

-16. Determine the percentage chance of receiving warranty claims after each purchase for each country.
-17. Analyze the year-by-year growth ratio for each store.
+**Repair Success**: Determining which stores have the highest "Paid Repaired" claim rates.
+**Best-Selling Days**: Using window functions to identify the specific day of the week each store hits peak sales.
+**Growth Ratios**: Analyzing year-over-year growth for individual store locations.
+**Product Lifecycle**: Segmenting sales trends into periods (0-6 months, 6-12 months, etc.) to understand the sales decay curve of new launches
-18. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.
+**Correlation**: Analyzing the relationship between product price points and the frequency of warranty claims
-19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
-20. Write a query to calculate the monthly running total of sales for each store over the past four years and compare trends during this period.

-### Bonus Question

-- Analyze product sales trends over time, segmented into key periods: from launch to 6 months, 6-12 months, 12-18 months, and beyond 18 months.

 ## Project Focus